 A foreign tourist walks along a beach on the island of Kurumba.
 Traditionally, a high-end destination even by the standards of luxury hospitality, Maldives' secluded resort islands cannot escape the international meltdown, the Maldives Association of Tourism Industry (MATI) says

 This picture taken on 17 August 2007 shows the wooden entrance leading to the Coco Palm resort on the Boduhithi Island, Maldives.
-Home to 300,000 Sunni Muslims, the Islamic Republic of the Maldives has relaxed rules in the resorts where alcohol is served, unlike in the capital island where it is prohibited
+Home to an estimated 300,000 Sunni Muslims, the Islamic Republic of the Maldives has relaxed rules in the resorts where alcohol is served, unlike in the capital island where it is prohibited

 In this photograph taken on November 12, 2007, Kurumba island basks in the sunshine in the Maldives

 Moored boats are seen from the jetty on the island of Male, capital of the Maldives, on July 31, 2016.

 A plane lands at Male International Airport while a sailboat makes its way through a blue lagoon.
 Offering secluded beaches and every amenity a tourist could desire, Maldives has pioneered a high-end tourism of self-contained resorts out of sight to all who are not making money off them